TalHayun/IR-Final-Project/README.md

 ## create_indexes

 - `create_index` - The main method to create inverted index instance for title/body/anchor.
-In addition addinng the posting locations and df to the inverted index.
+In addition, addinng the posting locations and df to the inverted index.

 - `create_index_for_5_func` - Method to create inverted index instance according to the required rules (without stremming and given regex).